 London and North Western Railway War Memorial, War memorial at Euston Station, London Borough of Camden, England.

-The London and North Western Railway War Memorial is a 13-meter-tall obelisk made from Portland limestone, standing outside Euston Station.
-Bronze wreaths and stone crosses in relief adorn its base.
+The London and North Western Railway War Memorial is a 13-meter-tall (43 ft) obelisk made from Portland limestone, standing outside Euston Station in London.
+Its base is decorated with four bronze figures, bronze wreaths, and stone crosses carved in relief.

-Four bronze figures at the base depict soldiers from different service branches: an artilleryman, infantryman, sailor, and airman of the First World War.
-These statues remind visitors of the railway workers who left their jobs to fight.
+Four bronze figures at the base show soldiers from different service branches: an artilleryman, an infantryman, a sailor, and an airman from the First World War.
+They remind visitors that the men being honored had left railway jobs to go and fight.

 The community of curious travelers